23/Thursday

 -

 GOBS Request Deadline Noon.
-Today is the last day to submit a request for GOBS funds to be approved at this Sunday’s Business Meeting for any planned, eligible event, activity, or class taking place after Sunday, November 2nd and through Sunday, November 2nd or later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+Today is the last day to submit a request for GOBS funds to be approved at this Sunday’s Business Meeting for any planned, eligible event, activity, or class taking place after Sunday, November 2nd through Saturday, December 6th and, optionally, later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
 For CAM events, it’s recommended you submit the GOBS request and get it approved before submitting your event information for publication in ChiMe—

 so no later than today for events planned for January.
 January events need to be submitted by the 1st of November to the activities editor to be included in the January ChiMe.
 An article must be featured in the January ChiMe for GOBS-subsidized February events with an RSVP deadline in January (same 1st of November deadline but article emailed to the editor; see editorial deadline).